AlGoulas/bio2art/README.md

 Note that the above examples use the following echo state network implementation: https://github.com/fabridamicelli/echoes

-However, any echo state network can be used, since the Bio2Art offers as output a reccurent neural network in the form of a Numpy array that can be pluged-in as the reccurent network in-between Win and Wout in echo state networks.
+However, any echo state network can be used, since the Bio2Art offers as output a recurrent neural network in the form of a Numpy array that can be pluged-in as the recurrent network in-between Win and Wout in echo state networks.

 Note that the examples can be run with the requirements enlisted in requirements.txt.

 # Citations

 Apart from explicitly refering to this repository, certain empirical datasets are used as well.
-Thus, if you use a specific empirical connectome to instantiate a reccurent artifical neural network, please cite the following papers:
+Thus, if you use a specific empirical connectome to instantiate a recurrent artifical neural network, please cite the following papers:

 Fly:
 A.-S. Chiang et al. Three-dimensional reconstruction of brain-wide wiring networks in Drosophila at single-cell resolution.Curr.
 Biol.21,1–11 (2011) https://doi.org/10.1016/j.cub.2010.11.056